 Teresa Gavigan is an attorney specializing in labor and employment law and has over twenty-five years of experience as a human resources professional, currently serving as SVP, HR for a leading gasoline and convenience store retailer.
 She has served on a number of nonprofit boards and currently serves on the Boards of Leadership Philadelphia, the Eastern Pennsylvania American Red Cross, and Philadelphia Theatre Company.
-Along with her husband Larry, she fell in love with Grand Canyon on their first visit in 1980, and has returned numerous times to hike, take a mule ride, and enjoy the North and South Rims, including a Grand Canyon Association river trip in 2015.
+Along with her husband Larry, she fell in love with Grand Canyon on their first visit in 1980, and has returned numerous times to hike, take a mule ride, and enjoy the North and South Rims, including a Grand Canyon Conservancy river trip in 2015.

 Robert Hostetler has a long history in executive management in the electronics and telecommunications industry and has served as CEO at CTS Corporation, Choice TV Group, and American Telecasting, Inc. He also has served as Chairman of the American Electronics Association.
 Bob lives in Monument, Colorado and has a passion for the Parks.
-He has been actively involved in the Rocky Mountain Nature Association, Friends of Red Rock Canyon, and Friends of Garden of the Gods in addition to Grand Canyon Association.
+He has been actively involved in the Rocky Mountain Nature Association, Friends of Red Rock Canyon, and Friends of Garden of the Gods in addition to Grand Canyon Conservancy.

 Julie Klapstein has 30+ years of experience in the health care information technology industry, including executive roles as founding CEO of Availity; CEO of Phycom, Inc.; Sunquest Information Systems (EVP); SMS’ Turnkey Systems Division (now Siemens Medical Systems); and GTE Health Systems.
-She currently serves on the boards of Amedisys, Quality Systems, Bottom Line Systems, eSolutions, and Dominion Diagnostics, in addition to Grand Canyon Association.
+She currently serves on the boards of Amedisys, Quality Systems, Bottom Line Systems, eSolutions, and Dominion Diagnostics, in addition to Grand Canyon Conservancy.
 Julie has a passion for protecting the historical significance of the canyon, including the support of the Native American people.